cmcintyre416/cm-portfolio-master/blog/julia-is-the-best.md

 These CSS properties work across your 'evergreen' browsers and sometimes even IE. If you are not using a preprocessor or automated prefixing tool then you will need to add them manually to make this effect work.

-If you have any doubts of using this in production please check:
+If you have any doubts of using this in production purposes please check:

 * [background-clip browsers](https://caniuse.com/#search=background-clip)
 * [text-fill browsers](https://caniuse.com/#search=text-fill)

+_Now lets quickly explain the prefix's we will be using and the properties._

+**Webkit** is a rendering engine for browsers.
+You may have seen some prefixes used in css code before.
+These prefixes tell the browser how to process the code.

+Background-clip or webkit-background-clip allows you to change what is set as the background.
+If you set this to text, then it will allow you to set a manipulate the colour of your foreground, using the same css background property.

+Text-fill-color or webkit-text-fill-color is also needed to set the color for the text fill.
+If it is left unset then the css color property will be applied.
+To allow the linear-gradient to be seen instead of the default text fill we need to set it to transparent.